 Under VCP, correction is the same as described above under “Corrective action.”
-The employer files a VCP submission in accordance with Revenue Procedure 2013-12, using the model documents, including Schedule 3 and Forms 8950 and 8951.The fee for the VCP submission is $250.
+The employer files a VCP submission according to Revenue Procedure 2013-12, using the model documents, including Schedule 3 and Forms 8950 and 8951.The fee for the VCP submission is $250.

-If the mistake includes excess amounts contributed to the employees' SEP-IRAs, VCP must be used if the employer wishes to allow the excess amounts to remain in the affected participants’ IRA.
-In this case, there will be an additional compliance fee equal to 10% of the excess amounts.
+If the mistake includes excess amounts contributed to the employees' SEP-IRAs, the employer must use VCP if the employer wishes to allow the excess amounts to remain in the affected participants’ IRAs.
+In this case, the employer must pay an additional compliance fee of 10% of the excess amounts.

 Audit Closing Agreement Program:

 Under Audit CAP, correction is the same as described above under “Corrective action.”
 The employer and the IRS enter into a Closing Agreement outlining the corrective action and negotiate a sanction based on the maximum payment amount.